crazyscot/qcp/MAINTENANCE.md

 ## Creating a release

+* Confirm docs have been updated for any changes since the last release.
 * Create PR:
   * _(Optional)_ `release-plz update` to preview updates to the changelog and version
   * ```release-plz release-pr --git-token $GITHUB_QCP_TOKEN```